4kW solar panel systems: an expert guide

 A 4kW solar panel system can run the average three-bedroom household, on a typical day.

-It can generate 9.3kWh of solar electricity per day, on average.
+It can usually generate around 9.3kWh of solar electricity per day in the UK.

 This amount of electricity can power all of the following devices for the stated amount of time, according to Centre for Sustainable Energy data – and still have 1kWh left over.